AlexHusseini/options-alpha-toolkit/README.md

 3. Select which metric to plot on the graph
 4. The best option will be highlighted in green on the curve
 5. Use "Load Example Contracts" to quickly load predefined options for testing

+### Hedge Calculator

+1. Click "Hedge Calculator" button or select an option and click "Hedge Calculator"
+2. Use the tabbed interface to access different hedging strategies:
+   - **Delta Hedging**: Calculate stock-only hedges to neutralize delta exposure
+   - **Delta-Gamma Neutral**: Calculate combined stock and option positions to neutralize both delta and gamma
+   - **Advanced Options**: View detailed hedge metrics and position sizing

 ### Simulated Alpha Engine (Backtesting)